 Virginia CURE is a state chapter of CURE, Citizens United for Rehabilitation of Errants.
 Our mission is to reduce crime through criminal justice reform.
 To achieve success, all concerned citizens must make an effort to be informed and participate in activities that encourage fair, humane, and responsible criminal justice and prison policies.

 We challenge the culture of racism, repression and retribution that sustains mass incarceration.
 We seek to remove the structural injustices inflicted on the incarcerated, formerly incarcerated, their families and the communities from which they come.
 We seek human rights for all members of our society non-violently, in opposition to our current system of justice, which is inherently violent.

-Decarcerate Michigan is a group of citizens and organizations bringing awareness to the issues of over-incarceration in our state.
+Families United to Decarcerate Michigan is a group of citizens and organizations bringing awareness to the issues of over-incarceration in our state.
 We want to engage the citizens of Michigan to ask for improvements and reinvention of the criminal justice and corrections system so that our tax dollars will be better used and a more humane approach implemented.

 The Washington Prison Phone Justice Campaign demands an end to the unjust costs of telephone calls from Washington prisons, jails and other detention facilities.

 We call on lawmakers to end our reliance on incarceration, reduce the need for such a crippling corrections budget and improve public safety.
 We support Illinois prison closures and support efforts to swiftly reduce Illinois' record-high prison population.
 Illinois must instead invest in prison alternatives, community-based services and support for people after incarceration.

 Join our campaign to stop Champaign county from building a $32 million jail and investing instead in programs and services to help our community thrive!